Organizing a Dialogue Circle

 - Whatever your ways of thinking about race and class and politics, please do not lead with an orientation toward wanting to “convert” the other, but with an openness to practicing deep listening and dialogue.

 - This series is designed for a Christian context, with scripture and prayer.
-You may decide you want to reach out to non-Christian folks, either of other faiths or atheists and agnostics.
-They would, of course, be welcome as long as they are OK with the Christian scripture, prayers, and theology that are woven into the series.
+All are, of course, welcome as long as they are okay with the Christian elements that are woven into the series.

 - Be sensitive to scheduling and childcare issues for people of various class backgrounds.

 - Please be intentional about seeking generational diversity.
 Intergenerational dialogue on the issues that this series highlights is a good unto itself, as there is much learning and sharing to do in all directions.